AllStarLink/asl3-asterisk/docs/build-asl3.1.md

 <base directory>
   asl3-asterisk-AST_VER+asl3-ASL_VER
   asterisk
-  app\_rpt
+  app_rpt
   asl3-asterisk
 ```

 The "asterisk", "app\_rpt", and "asl3-asterisk" directories contain the source code used to build ASL3 asterisk + app\_rpt.
-The `build-asl3` script merges these 3 projects together into a single source directory, "asl3-asterisk-AST\_VER+asl3-ASL\_VER", that is used for building.
+The `build-asl3` script merges these 3 projects together into a single "merged" source directory, "asl3-asterisk-AST\_VER+asl3-ASL\_VER", that is used for building.

+If the "-t" option is specified then Asterisk test suite (with app\_rpt extras) will be included in the build.
+This option also changes to the directory hierarchy.
+First, `build-asl3` looks to the "testsuite" source code directory in the "\<base directory>".
+Secondly, the "merged" directory for ASL3 asterisk + app\_rpt and one for the test suite will be located in the "/usr/src" directory.

 Any Debian packages created by `build-asl3` will also be stored in the "\<base directory>".